 A denial that some men may be innately better than others lead Economics to be known as the Dismal Science.
 Dismal was to insist that all men and women be treated equally.
 If only Economists were more Dismal today!

 If you decide to read Carlyle’s essay it will help to know that Exeter Hall was the home of the anti-slavery movement.
 It would also help to know what Carlyle’s obsession with Pumpkins is all about, but on this point I have no idea.
 Among Thomas Carlyle’s main opponents on the issue of slavery was the Economist and Moral Philosopher John Stuart Mill.
 The trial of George Eyre, the Jamacian Governor, led John Stuart Mill together with Charles Darwin and others to form the Jamaica Committee to push for the prosecution of George Eyre.
-Thomas Carlyle formed a rival committee for the defence, with supporters including Charles Dickens and John Ruskin.
+Thomas Carlyle formed a rival committee for the defense, with supporters including Charles Dickens and John Ruskin.

 Carlyle’s argument in the Occasional Discourse is, strictly speaking, made not in favour of slavery, merely of compelling people to work.
 However Carlyle was certainly not averse to the idea; “Quashee, if he will not help in bringing out the spices, will get himself made a slave again (which state will be a little less ugly than his present one), and with beneficent whip, since other methods avail not, will be compelled to work.”